mirix/poshforcow/README.md

 INSTALL

-1. Open PowerShell and change directory to the place to which you have cloned or expanded the POSH_CowSay folder.
+1. Open PowerShell and change directory to the place to which you have cloned or expanded the poshforcow-master folder.
 You should have three files: Install.ps1, cowsay.psm1, and fortune_cookies.txt.
 2. Run the installation script:
    .\Install.ps1
 3. You are done!
 Just open a new PowerShell and have fun.